franklinsyma/Gemini_Challenge/guideoREADME.md

 ![FastAPI](https://img.shields.io/badge/FastAPI-Backend-009688?style=for-the-badge&logo=fastapi)

 **The Artificial Intelligence that doesn't just plan your trip, but designs it.**

-Gemini Travel Concierge is an "Agentic UI" application developed for the Google AI Hackathon.
+Guideo is an "Agentic UI" application developed for the Google AI Hackathon.
 It leverages the Google **ADK (Agent Development Kit)** to orchestrate a team of specialized AI agents capable of researching, illustrating, and formatting a bespoke, interactive travel magazine.

 ---